techrah/techrah.github.io/_posts/2019-06-16-r-on-macos-for-data-scientists.md

 ## SDK Header Files

-With Xcode 10, the command line tools no not install the SDK header files anymore.
+With Xcode 10, the command line tools do not install the SDK header files anymore.

 > The command line tools will search the SDK for system headers by default.
 However, some software may fail to build correctly against the SDK and require macOS headers to be installed in the base system under /usr/include.